8. Hacksaw

 12. Screwdriver Set

 It is best to have four screwdrivers: a small and large version of both a flat-head and a Phillips- head screwdriver.
-Electrical screwdrivers are
+Electrical screwdrivers are sometimes convenient, but they're no substitute.
+Manual screwdrivers can reach into more places and they are less likely to damage the screw.

 14. Respirator / Safety Mask